Earle Hagen

-Earle Harry Hagen (July 9, 1919 – May 26, 2008) was an American composer who created music for movies and television.
-His best-known TV themes include those for, The Dick Van Dyke Show, I Spy, That Girl and The Mod Squad.
-He is also remembered for co-writing and whistling "The Fishin' Hole", the melody of the main theme to The Andy Griffith Show; writing the instrumental song "Harlem Nocturne" used as the theme to television's Mickey Spillane's Mike Hammer; and co-writing the theme song to Tim Conway's Western comedy Rango.Zoglin, Richard (March 3, 1986).
-"Back to the Time Warp".
-Time.
-Retrieved: May 28, 2008.
+Earle Harry Hagen (July 9, 1919 – May 26, 2008) was an American composer who created music for films and television.
+His best-known TV themes include The Dick Van Dyke Show, I Spy, That Girl and The Mod Squad.
+He is also remembered for composing and whistling the theme to The Andy Griffith Show; writing the instrumental song "Harlem Nocturne" used as the theme for television's Mickey Spillane's Mike Hammer; and co-writing the theme song to Tim Conway's Western comedy Rango.